UX

 Date of birth

-There are many different ways you can ask users for their date of birth.
+You can ask users for their date of birth in many different ways.

 First of all, it can be a side note.

-We shouldn’t forget that in different countries the format of the date varies.
+We shouldn’t forget that the format of the date varies in different countries.
 It might be MM/DD/YYYY or DD/MM/YYYY.
-This should definitely be taken into account.
+This should be taken into account.

-Let’s go over typical mistakes, and then we’ll figure out how to design a perfect date of birth input.
+Let’s review typical mistakes and then devise a plan for designing a perfect date of birth input.

 Using dropdowns for age